proconnect-gouv/federation/docker/_doc/docker-stack.md

 ### Maintaining and Extending

-See [dedicated README](../bash/README.md) alongside the source code oif docker-stack.
+See [dedicated README](../bash/README.md) alongside the source code of docker-stack.